djeanql/MidnightMiner/README.md

+# Thank you for using Midnight Miner

+With the scavenger hunt now closed, I want to thank everyone who reported issues, made pull requests, and donated their NIGHT.
+Without your support, this would not have been possible!

+Make sure you have consolidated your rewards with the consolidation script!
+Soon, the claim portal will be up and you will be able to claim NIGHT with the address you consolidated to.

+If you want to keep mining: [Defensio](https://defensio.io/), a DEX building on Midnight, is also using a scavenger hunt to distribute their token.
+The API is compatible with the midnight scavenger hunt API, so you can use this miner for it.
+Just run miner.py with the `--defensio` option.
+You MUST re-download this repository if using this option, as your existing MidnightMiner folder will be storing previous data from the midnight scavenger hunt.

+MidnightMiner is NOT AFFILIATED with the Defensio project, engage at your own risk.
+The tokens may be worth nothing.

 # Midnight Miner

 A Python-based mining bot for the Midnight Network's scavenger hunt, allowing users to automatically mine for NIGHT tokens with multiple wallets.